How To Latch Your Baby On

 Tummy to tummy, skin to skin.
 As much contact between mother and baby as possible.

-4. Speak soothingly to your baby during this time, not only to keep baby calm and relaxed, but also to keep you calm and relaxed.
-You are both new to this, give yourself time and patience!
+During this time use a soft voice, not only to keep baby calm and relaxed, but also to keep you calm and relaxed.
+You

 Wait for the wide mouth!